ShelfOps/qtdocs/docs/extras.md

 Those are the the things that require little to no explanation, but were still documented for convenience.
 If you need anything else that's not here to be, well, be here; please let me know on discord.

 ### Singleplayer Sleep
-When one person sleeps, it skips the night no questions asked
+When one person sleeps, it skips the night.
+No questions asked.

 ### Custom Heads
 If you are a builder looking to spice up your build, there are around 38k playerheads with custom textures at your disposal.
-You can do /hdb to view them all
+You can do `/hdb` to view them all

 ### Smoothtimber*
 You can take down entire trees by chopping down the bottom block